Pratibha Gai

 Dame Pratibha Laxman Gai-Boyes DBE FRS HonFRMS FRSC FREng is a British microscopist and Professor and Chair of Electron Microscopy and former Director at The York JEOL Nanocentre, Departments of Chemistry and Physics, University of York.
 She created the atomic-resolution environmental transmission electron microscope (ETEM) and is an outspoken advocate for women with careers in science.

 Education and early life

 Gai grew up in India, and was fascinated by science as a child.
 She was influenced by Marie Curie, her education, and her parents to study chemistry.
-However, at that time, it was not socially acceptance for women to have careers in the physical sciences.
+However, at that time, it was not socially accepted for women to have careers in the physical sciences.
 When she was a teenager, she was selected as a national science talent search scholar.